 5 Ways to Eat More Sustainably

-1. Choose a variety of plant-based foods.
+- Choose a variety of plant-based foods.

 The higher the demand for fruits and vegetables, the higher the supply and the more diversified the farm landscape.
 Plant-based choices are beneficial not only for health but also for the environment.
-Add an extra serving of vegetables, like mushrooms, to your day or try one “meatless” dinner each week.
+Add an extra serving of vegetables, like mushrooms, to your day or try one “meatless” dinner each week. - Look for local.

 Local foods found at your farmer’s market or grocery stores tend to be fresher, more flavorful, more nutritious and often times, more cost-efficient.
-Plus, spending food dollars on local produce helps to support farmers and your community.
+Plus, spending food dollars on local produce helps to support farmers and your community. - Reduce meat consumption with The Blend.

 The 2015-2020 Dietary Guidelines for Americans encourage healthy eating patterns that are low in saturated fat and sodium and high in a variety of vegetables2.
-If you are interested in reducing meat consumption, try The Blend, a nutritious and sustainable option that replaces a portion of meat with mushrooms to improve the flavor and nutrition of favorite recipes like burgers, meatballs and tacos.3
+If you are interested in reducing meat consumption, try The Blend, a nutritious and sustainable option that replaces a portion of meat with mushrooms to improve the flavor and nutrition of favorite recipes like burgers, meatballs and tacos.3 - Eat mindfully.

 In the U.S., food waste is estimated at 30-40% of the food supply.
 In 2010, this translated to 133 billion pounds and $161 billion worth of food.
 This waste, which is the largest component making up municipal landfills, has negative implications on the environment.4 Want to reduce your food waste at home?
 Try repurposing or freezing leftovers or eating more mindfully.
 By slowly savoring food and tuning in to feelings of hunger and fullness, you may realize you can refine your portion sizes and purchase less.
-Mindful eating can also help honor your food, where it came from and the people who produced it, cultivating gratitude and appreciation for our food system and the environment.
+Mindful eating can also help honor your food, where it came from and the people who produced it, cultivating gratitude and appreciation for our food system and the environment. - Choose mushrooms.

 The mighty mushroom not only is healthy on the plate, it’s also gentle on the planet – according to a new study measuring the water, energy and carbon emissions required to grow and harvest fresh mushrooms in the United States.
 The Mushroom Sustainability Story: Water, Energy and Climate Environmental Metrics study finds production of a pound of mushrooms requires only 1.8 gallons of water and 1.0 kilowatt-hours of energy and generates only .7 pounds of CO2 equivalent emissions.
 In addition, the annual average yield of mushrooms is 7.1 pounds per square foot – meaning up to 1 million pounds of mushrooms can be produced on just one acre.5